xavierpuigf/virtualhome/resources/README.md

 ### Object properties (`object_properties.json`)

-This file contains a dictionary mapping from object names to their properties, see `environment.Property` enum class for a list of all supported properties.
+This file contains a dictionary mapping from object names to their properties, see [../simulation/README.md](../simulation/README.md) enum class for a list of all supported properties.
 Example:

 `"oven": ["CAN_OPEN", HAS_SWITCH", CONTAINERS", HAS_PLUG"]`

+### Object properties (`object_properties.json`)

+This file contains a dictionary mapping from object names to states they can have, see [../simulation/README.md](../simulation/README.md) enum class for a list of all supported states.

 ### Object placing (`object_script_placing.json`)